kacperadamczyk2110/COMP2001_CW2/README.md

 - `requirements.txt`: Specifies project dependencies.
 - `Dockerfile`: Defines the steps to create a Docker image.
 - `templates/`: Contains HTML templates.
-- `static/`: Contains static files such as Swagger YAML file.
+- `static/`: Contains static files such as the Swagger YAML file.
 - `README.md`: This file.

 ## Features